Yuiko-tsr/unit-4/CSelp.md

 Furthermore, the simplicity of the design allows users of any age or technology familiarity to navigate through the system easily.

+# Beta testing
+**To user**
+* This is an application that allows you to view comment on food and movies and add comments or delete comments.
+You can also follow or unfollow users and categories.
+Please test for easiness of use and any bugs that may occur.

+* Marina testing (Beta testing by developer):
+* ThienThi testing (Beta testing by non-developer):

 # Recommendations for further improvement
-Below are some other functions that could be added for improvement
+Below are some other functions that could be added for improvement in the future
 * Posting images
 * Sending Emails
 * Forgot Password/Change Password functions